dgerabagi/aiascent-dev/flattened_repo.md

                     <MissionSectionBlock
                         title="The 'Vibecoding to Virtuosity' Pathway"
                         tldr="The V2V pathway is a structured pedagogical model, grounded in Cognitive Apprenticeship, designed to transform intuitive AI interaction ('vibecoding') into architectural mastery." content="The creation of complex systems with AI is a journey.
 It begins with intuition and culminates in architectural mastery.
-This is the 'Vibecoding to Virtuosity' pathway, a new model for creative development that redefines technical literacy.
+This is the &apos;Vibecoding to Virtuosity&apos; pathway, a new model for creative development that redefines technical literacy.
 It is the curriculum for the Citizen Architect." images={[
                             'from-intuition-to-mastery-p1-img-1.webp',
                             'from-intuition-to-mastery-p1-img-2.webp',